Topologically associating domain

 A topologically associating domain (TAD) is a self-interacting genomic region, meaning that DNA sequences within a TAD physically interact with each other more frequently than with sequences outside the TAD.
-The median size of a TAD in mouse cells is 880 kb, and they have similar sizes in non-mammalian species.
+The average size of a topologically associating domain (TAD) is 1000 kb in humans, 880 kb in mouse cells, and 140 kb in fruit flies.
 Boundaries at both side of these domains are conserved between different mammalian cell types and even across species and are highly enriched with CCCTC-binding factor (CTCF) and cohesin.
 In addition, some types of genes (such as transfer RNA genes and housekeeping genes) appear near TAD boundaries more often than would be expected by chance.

 The functions of TADs are not fully understood and are still a matter of debate.
-Most of the studies indicate TADs regulate gene expression by limiting the enhancer-promoter interaction to each TAD, however, a recent study uncouples TAD organization and gene expression.
+Most of the studies indicate TADs regulate gene expression by limiting the enhancer-promoter interaction to each TAD; however, a recent study uncouples TAD organization and gene expression.
 Disruption of TAD boundaries are found to be associated with wide range of diseases such as cancer, variety of limb malformations such as synpolydactyly, Cooks syndrome, and F-syndrome, and number of brain disorders like Hypoplastic corpus callosum and Adult-onset demyelinating leukodystrophy.
+Furthermore, studies have revealed that interactions between promoters and enhancers spanning single or multiple TADs, are fundamental to the exact dynamics of gene expression.
+The genomic elements underlying these interactions are named distal tethering elements (DTEs) and it has been shown that these elements are important for precise gene activation of Hox genes in early embryogenesis of D. melanogaster.

 The mechanisms underlying TAD formation are also complex and not yet fully elucidated, though a number of protein complexes and DNA elements are associated with TAD boundaries.
 However, the handcuff model and the loop extrusion model describe the TAD formation by the aid of CTCF and cohesin proteins.
 Furthermore, it has been proposed that the stiffness of TAD boundaries itself could cause the domain insulation and TAD formation.
+A typical TAD boundary contains a cluster of CTCF sites which may act synergistically to create a region with distinct properties of the nucleosome fiber that separates two neighboring TADs.